Hi! I'm Debra, and this is my sister, Brenda.

 My doctors put me on several strong immune-suppressant medications, but they caused major side-effects without significantly improving my symptoms.

-Until I started this diet, which focuses on eating nutrient-dense whole foods, I was in severe pain 24 hours a day for over 3 years.
+Until I started this diet, which focuses on eating nutrient-dense whole foods, I was in severe pain 24 hours a day for over 3 years because I was not able to tolerate taking any pain medications.

 Vegetables now make up over two-thirds of most meals that we eat.
 We also buy food from local farmers, so about 80% of our meals are produced locally within 50 miles of our home.